 Prince Harry, Meghan involved in "near catastrophic car chase" with paparazzi in NYC, spokesperson says

-NEW YORK - A spokesperson said Britain's Prince Harry, wife Meghan and her mother were involved in a "near catastrophic car chase" in New York City Tuesday night.
+NEW YORK - Britain's Prince Harry, wife Meghan and her mother were involved in a "near catastrophic car chase" in New York City Tuesday night, their office said.

 It happened after an awards ceremony at the Ziegfeld Ballroom in Midtown.